fisher/apl/symbols.md

 #### Monadic

 Shape function.
 Gives you the shape of an object.
+Result is always a vector, even if the object is a scalar (not a vector of length 1), the result of the _shape_ function will be an empty vector.

 #### Dyadic